Onemind-Services-LLC/cloudmydc-docs/docs/ApplicationSetting/SSL/Let’s Encrypt SSL.md

 :::tip Note

-that the add-on requires [Public IP](https://cloudmydc.com/) address for proper work.
-So in case, the environment entry point does not have such, it will be automatically attached during installation (be aware that Public IP is a paid option - the cost can be found within the [Quotas & Pricing](https://cloudmydc.com/) frame).
+that the add-on requires [public IP](http://localhost:3000/docs/ApplicationSetting/External%20Access%20To%20Applications/Public%20IP) address for proper work.
+So in case, the environment entry point does not have such, it will be automatically attached during installation (be aware that Public IP is a paid option - the cost can be found within the [Quotas & Pricing](http://localhost:3000/docs/Account&Pricing/Resource%20Charging/Pricing%20FAQ#how-much-do-resources-cost) frame).

 :::